SoftMoore/CPRL-Kt/README.md

 While it is possible to place all functions and classes in one Eclipse project or IntelliJ IDEA module, I recommend the following structure since it separates the architecture in a way that makes the dependencies transparent.
 If you are using an IDE other than Eclipse or IntelliJ IDEA, there will be a similar way to organize the compiler project into different organizational units within that IDE.

-1. Module `Compiler` contains classes that are not directly tied to the CPRL programming language and therefore are useful on any compiler-related project.
+1. Module `edu.citadel.compiler` (`Compiler`) contains classes that are not directly tied to the CPRL programming language and therefore are useful on any compiler-related project.
 Examples include classes such as `Position` and `Source` defined in package `edu.citadel.compiler` plus utility classes (objects) such as `ByteUtil` and `CharUtil` defined in package `edu.citadel.compiler.util`.
 There is also a package named `test.compiler` that contains a couple of test programs for the principal classes in the module.
 This module has no dependencies on other modules.
 Its Java module definition is as follows:

 ````java
    module edu.citadel.compiler